morganpurdy/100-day-challenge/README.md

 ## Day 81
 I am back on track!
 Today I worked on some more Codecademy javascript lessons on iterator documentation and I realized I am BAD at them.
 Maybe the lessons weren't the most intuitive but one of them called for me to fix errors in the code for a some() method and I couldn't figure out what was wrong.
 I am definitely using the Mozilla developer network web docuemnts to help but it wasn't enough.
 I think this is something I will have to focus more on in the future.

+## Day 82
+Getting back into the swing of things and I have been meaning to work on my portfolio page for a while now, so that's what I did today.
+A month or two back I realized the setup of my one-page scrolling portfolio site was not compatible at all with mobile.
+And that was no good since I really should be designing for mobile first!
+So I had to fix that.
+I had an image at the top of the page with intro text on top of it and a nav bar below that would stick to the top of the screen upon scrolling.
+So I had an image height of 250px and a margin-top on the nav bar and rest of the page of 250px so it balanced out.
+But on mobile, since the image was responsive it got smaller and left a big, awkward gap between the image and the nav bar on a small screen.
+Before tackling it this morning I brainstormed how to fix it.
+Maybe just changing the height/margin to a percentage would work?
+It didn't.
+Same issue arose.

+After monkeying with it for a while, I realized the intro text was causing the issue.
+Part of it was my name, and when the screen got smaller it bumped my last name onto a new line and caused the weird gap.
+So then I searched for a solution.
+I thought maybe I could use a responsive font unit so my name would never break into two lines.
+So I found the units "vw" and "vh" for viewport width and viewport height.
+This is more than just responsive typography, it's fluid typography! (here is a link that I was looking at if anyone is interested: https://www.smashingmagazine.com/2016/05/fluid-typography/).
+But I don't really know how widely those units are used so I moved away from that.

+Then I started thinking if this was really even the setup I wanted for my portfolio site.
+A main image with scrolling nav bar, intro text, etc?
+I did it at first because it was a cool concept and I wanted just to see if I could!
+And I could... kind of.
+So long story short I have done a mini redesign of the top of my portfolio page I like much better.
+I have more grand plans for it, but that's where I'm at for right now.

+Also adding in a list of things I want to focus on going forward for the last two-ish weeks of the challenge:
+* Learn about media queries!!
+They still baffle me because I can't seem to get them to work.
+* Continue working on apartment mockup website and making it look better.
+Especially the home page!
+* Continue with javascript lessons.
+It's so important!
+Look more into the 30 day javascript challenge.
+* Maybe look more at iterator documentation since that threw me off the other day...